Reduction of Feynman Integrals in the Parametric Representation II: Reduction of Tensor Integrals

 An alternative to tensor reduction is to directly parametrize tensor integrals, as was suggested in ref. \cite{Tarasov:1996br}.
 It was suggested in ref. \cite{Lee:2014tja} that it was possible to derive IBP relations directly in the Lee-Pomeransky representation \cite{Lee:2013hzt}.
 Parametric integrals could be reduced to master integrals by solving these linear relations.
 In this paper, we follow a similar approach developed in ref. \cite{Chen:2019mqc} (referred to as paper I hereafter).
-A tensor integral was parametrized by applying a sum of chains of index-shifting operators to a scalar integral.
-The resulting parametric integrals were reduced by solving linear relations.
-The drawback of this approach is that the highest degree of parametric integrals (to be specified in \cref{Sec:LinRelParInt}) increases fast with the tensor rank.
+A tensor integral is parametrized by applying a sum of chains of index-shifting operators to a scalar integral.
+The advantage of this method is that the parametrization can be applied to arbitrary tensor integrals, and can easily be implemented in automatic calculations.
+The resulting parametric integrals can directly be reduced by solving parametric IBP identities.
+As was mentioned in paper I, the reduction in the parametric representation was advantageous over the traditional IBP method in several aspects.
+Comparing with the momentum-space IBP method, fewer IBP identities are generated for a reduction.
+Symbolic rules can easily be generated in the parametric representation. \footnote{Symbolic rules can also be generated in the regular momentum-space IBP method \cite{Lee:2012cn}.
+However, this has to be done sector by sector, which is much more complicated.} Furthermore, symmetries of integrals (under permutations of indices) are more transparent in the parametric representation.

+The drawback of this approach is that the highest degree (to be specified in \cref{Sec:LinRelParInt}) of the parametric integrals increases fast with the tensor ranks.
 Consequently, the number of linear relations to be solved increases rapidly.
-In this paper, we focus on this problem.
-It is shown that polynomial equations for operators generating tensor integrals can be constructed.
-Basing on these equations, two approaches to reduce tensor integrals are provided.
+In this paper, we will show that this problem can be solved by directly constructing and solving polynomial equations for operators that generate tensor integrals.
+Based on these equations, two approaches to reduce tensor integrals are provided.

 This paper is organized as follows.
 In \cref{Sec:LinRelParInt}, we give a brief review of the method developed in paper I. In \cref{Sec:RedTensInt}, we described the two methods to reduce tensor integrals.
 Some examples are provided in \cref{Sec:Exampl}.